 CYP3A4 may also be involved in metabolizing certain opioid drugs like fentanyl, codeine, oxycodone products, and hydrocodone products.
-Drinking grapefruit juice on a regular basis while taking opioids could result in an increase of the bioavailability of the opioid.
+Drinking grapefruit juice regularly while taking opioids could result in an increase in the bioavailability of the opioid.

 Some people who abuse opioids may attempt to do this to increase the psychoactive effects of the drug.
 This practice can be potentially dangerous.

-Attempting to potentiate the effects of an opioid drug by drinking grapefruit juice can alter the metabolism of the drug.
+Attempting to potentiate the effects of an opioid drug by drinking grapefruit juice can alter the drug’s metabolism.
 Doses that might be considered safe under most cases may become dangerous.

-The major danger is that you could suffer an opioid overdose as a result of taking a smaller amount of the drug that would normally not produce an overdose.
+The major danger is that you could have an opioid overdose as a result of taking a smaller amount of the drug that would normally not produce an overdose.
 An overdose on opioids can lead to respiratory arrest that can result in permanent brain damage.
 It can even be fatal.